California Employment Lawyer

 THE SEMPERS LAW FIRM is dedicated to protecting and enforcing employees' rights in public and private sectors in California state.

-Our goal is to help employees with a wide range of employment issues, including wrongful termination, sexual harassment, retaliation, unpaid wages, pregnancy, gender, race and age discrimination, disability discrimination, and religious discrimination.
+As one of the best employment law firms in California, our goal is to help employees with a wide range of employment issues, including wrongful termination, sexual harassment, retaliation, unpaid wages, pregnancy, gender, race and age discrimination, disability discrimination, and religious discrimination.

 We represent only employees.

-Our employment law firm handles only a limited number of cases to provide the highest level of legal representation and personal attention to each client.
+Our California employment law firm handles only a limited number of cases to provide the highest level of legal representation and personal attention to each client.

 Our clients come from all walks of life, including automobile industry employees, cable industry employees, commissioned salespeople, and disaster-recovery workers.
 We have also helped alarm and safety inspectors and installers, hotel employees, property management employees, restaurant and fast-food employees, retail employees, service & repair operators, temporary staffing, and others too.